FrankN88/quiz-game/README.md

   #### As the website owner I want to:
   14. Increase the number of people playing the games therefore the popularity of the website.
   15. Be in touch with the users.
-  16. Make the website as accessible and responsive as possible..
+  16. Make the website as accessible and responsive as possible.
   17. Gain a better understanding of the audience by checking their feedback both via the social networks.
   18. Use reviews to increase customer satisfaction.